-Before I even stepped aboard, I knew the Galileo would be special since so many AdventureSmith clients ask for it by name.
+Before I even stepped aboard, I knew the Galileo would be special.
 Visually, the ship certainly stands out from the more modern yachts that sail in this region.
 The others, with their all-white hulls and modern-luxe stylings, seem interchangeable compared to the Galileo’s singular, classic Old World charm.
-And in the end, she delivered a yachtlike adventure that was perfect for our multi-family group sailing on her Jewels of Cyclades cruise itinerary.
+And in the end, she delivered an adventure that was perfect for our multi-family group sailing on her Jewels of Cyclades cruise itinerary.

 The Ship’s Character